fraktalio/fmodel-java/README.md

 `fmodel-java` is using Amber **productivity-oriented** features to accelerate development of applications:

-- exhaustive pattern matching for Switch expresions
 - records
 - sealed hierarchy
+- exhaustive pattern matching for Switch expressions

 ## Driven by Maven